 When importing the default or contextual theme, the Import Theme management panel will show a list of applicable changes from the file being imported.
 Note that if there are no changes from the current effective configuration of the theme, no options will be presented to be imported.
 One or more options can be selected and imported for previewing within the current theme being viewed.
 The imported changes are always staged for your preview -- the changes are not published for other users until you publish them enabling you to make adjustments to imported theme components before publishing.

-The factory default export includes the same theme options as the default/contextual export but also includes all of the widgets referenced by the header, footer, or any of the pages in the theme.
-The factory default export is suitable for sharing with other sites that don't yet have the theme installed (since it includes the widgets as well).
+The full theme export includes the same theme options as the default/contextual export but also includes all of the widgets referenced by the header, footer, or any of the pages in the theme.
+The full theme export is suitable for sharing with other sites that don't yet have the theme installed (since it includes the widgets as well).

 For a guide to best practices when customizing the Telligent Community user experience, see What best practices should be followed when customizing the user interface?